apkudo/niagra/README.md

 Servers spawned by niagra must be ready to follow the interface provided.

 This is quite simple.
-On server launch, additional command line arguments will be provided in the form `--fd <name>,<fd>`.
+On server launch, additional command line arguments will be provided in the form `--fd <name>,<type>,<fd>`.
 Each of these signifies an open file descriptor passed to the server which can then be used.

 Each socket file descriptor is set as non-blocking, so in node.js can be directly passed to listen({ fd: *fd* }).